berayboztepe/Remitly_2025/README.md

 - Excel file parsed on container startup if located in `data/`
 - PostgreSQL data persisted with named volume (`pgdata`)

-Please verify if the database loaded properly.
+**Important:** Please verify if the database loaded properly.
 If the data is missing, there may be an issue with reading or parsing the Excel file during startup.
 Check the container logs to begin troubleshooting.

 ---

 ## ⚙️ Dev Tips